 A critical step in roof replacement and repair is the removal of old layers.
 This involves an inspection of the decking for any rot or water damage before installing the new roof.

-If a roof has many added layers, you require more labor to remove them, increasing the overall labor costs.
-The additional weight from the layers will also increase the cost of disposing and removing shingles, especially if you use a commercial dumpster on your job site.
+Removing a roof with many added layers requires more labor, increasing the overall labor costs.
+The additional weight from the layers will also increase the cost of disposing of and removing shingles, especially if you use a commercial dumpster on your job site.

-However, we discourage you from installing a new roof over old layers to save the cost.
+However, we discourage you from installing a new roof over old layers to save costs.
 Always ensure that all layers are removed before you install a new roof.

 If you overlay a roof, it will reduce the new roof’s life by about 50% and, at the same time, negate the manufacturer’s warranty.
 Most reputable contractors don’t do overlays.